 This model demonstrates how to use a space-time formulation to optimize a heating profile over time.
 Get an overview in the accompanying blog post Equation-Based Modeling with a Space-Time Discretization.
 Read More

-This example exemplifies how to optimize the design of a capacitor through optimization.
-A more detailed description of the phenomenon and the modeling process can be seen in the blog post "Changing the Dimensions of a Model Using Shape Optimization".
+This example exemplifies the basics in how to optimize shapes using COMSOL Multiphysics®.
+A more detailed description of the phenomenon and the modeling process can be seen in the blog post "Designing New Structures with Shape Optimization".
 Read More